Content Production Process: How to Scale Content Creation

 Multiply this across each vertical and sub-topic, and you have an exponentially greater volume of content from your original single white paper.
 Imagine the business impact from this tsunami of content compared to one isolated content piece in only one format.

-Content atomization has the marketing benefit of spreading your reach and enveloping your target audience with your content.
+Content atomization expands your marketing strategy reach and envelops your target audience with your content.
 No matter where they turn, whether it’s Google or YouTube or SlideShare or elsewhere, they keep running into your content.
 You keep grabbing their attention over and over again.
 This has the effect of making them feel that you’re an authority on the topic, a leader in the space, and a brand to be trusted.

 The secret to a smoothly running content strategy?
 Deadlines for every stage of the process, not just for the draft and final edit.
 From brainstorming to checking the links on the final on-site piece, every deadline should be clear not just to the people involved in each stage, but to the people who are receiving the hand-off.
 For shorter projects like blog posts, it’s helpful to stick to the same day each week for each part of the process.
 That will help your team get used to the flow of a routine.